 Holy Land Retreat and Pilgrimage

-By walking in the footsteps of Jesus, scripture comes alive for the seminarian and he can never read and pray the same again.
+Each January, our seminarians in their final year of formation and education encounter Christ in a new way.
+Through the annual Holy Land Retreat and Pilgrimage, they have a unique opportunity to walk in the footsteps of Christ.
+By walking in the footsteps of Jesus, Scripture comes alive for the seminarian and he can never read or pray the same again.
 His everyday prayer and everyday preaching are more fruitful as he serves the people as a future parish priest.

-What will each deacon gain during his pilgrimage to the Holy Land?
+What will each deacon gain during his pilgrimage?

 - Enriched homilies as he has been afforded a deep personal connection with the events and mysteries of Jesus’ life;